NickCellino/consul-up-and-running-docker-compose/README.md

 # Run the docker-compose cluster
 make run

+# In a separate terminal, run this script to configure Consul
+./configure_consul.sh

 # All set!
 You can check out the following in your browser:
 # Consul UI: localhost:8500
 # Birdwatcher app: localhost:8080
 ```

 This has been adapted from this example hashicups setup: https://github.com/hashicorp-demoapp/hashicups-setups/tree/main/docker-compose-consul.

+## Note

+As it stands, the Envoy proxies will not automatically emit traces until they are restarted.
+This is because
+the necessary configs are in the proxy-defaults.hcl file which are not setup until after the cluster is running.